Embotics/Scenarios/Deploy-Kubernetes-Cluster-AWS-Kubeadm/README.md

-# Deploying a Kubernetes Cluster on AWS through kubeadm with Embotics® Commander®
+# Deploying a Kubernetes Cluster on AWS through kubeadm with Snow® Commander®

 Kubernetes is an open-source system for deploying and managing containerized applications within a hybrid or cloud environment.
-Using the Embotics Commander cloud management platform, you can instantiate a Kubernetes cluster, and then use vCommander’s  orchestration, self-service, cloud governance and cost optimization features to manage the cluster.
+Using the Snow Commander cloud management platform, you can instantiate a Kubernetes cluster, and then use vCommander’s  orchestration, self-service, cloud governance and cost optimization features to manage the cluster.

 This article shows you how to use Commander 7.0.2 and greater to get a Kubernetes cluster up and running quickly on AWS, and to add the deployed cluster to Commander’s inventory as a managed system.
 While there are many ways to deploy Kubernetes, this solution uses the kubeadm deployment and installation method on Centos 7 Linux, 64-bit architecture.